NALTP/Rules/README.md

     - (c) Free agency period:
       - (i) Regular season:
         - (1) There will be a single, primary, free agency period completed live followed by additional asynchronous free agency periods as announced by the CRC.
-        - (2) The primary free agency period will begin following the second week of NLTP games and be completed in three stages.
+        - (2) The primary free agency period will begin following the third week of NLTP games and be completed in three stages.
           - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
           - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.
           - (cc) The third stage of the primary free agency period will consist of all remaining free agents being drafted through a second snake draft.
       - (ii) Postseason:
         - (1) There will be no free agency periods in the postseason.
     - (d) Free agency process:
       - (i) Each stage of free agency will consist of teams bidding on eligible free agents.
-        - (aa) A bid will be defined as a rostered player who was obtained at auction and any number of TCA.
+        - (1) A bid will be defined as a rostered player who was obtained at auction and any number of TCA.
-	- (bb) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
+	      - (2) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
       - (ii) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
       - (iii) All teams will have the opportunity to make a bid on any eligible free agent in each stage of free agency.
 When the stage is complete, the player will be awarded to the team with the highest value bid.
       - (iv) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
 If there are multiple bids of the same value on different free agents, those bids will be processed in order of submission.
 If multiple bids on a single free agent are received from a single team, only the most recent submission will be considered.
-        - (aa) It is the responsibility of the captain to submit bids properly.
+        - (1) It is the responsibility of the captain to submit bids properly.
 A captain should reach out to the CRC if they need help understanding the bidding process, and the CRC is obligated to help them with the process.
       - (v) If two teams have bids of equal value for a single player, the team with the worse season record will obtain the free agent, with tiebreaks being applied as necessary.
       - (vi) If a free agent should be awarded to a team, TCA will be deducted from the team's total TCA equal to the number of TCA included in their bid and independent of the value of the rostered player used in the bid.
 The rostered player used in the bid will be eligible for the next stage of free agency.
       - (vii) Bids will automatically be reduced to never exceed available TCA.
 In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
-        - (aa) If a team has 20 TCA and submits the following bids: Player A-15; Player B-10; Player C-5 and wins Player A. Their bid for Player-B will reduce to 5 and have a priority over Player C which will remain at 5.
+        - (1) If a team has 20 TCA and submits the following bids: Player A-15; Player B-10; Player C-5 and wins Player A. Their bid for Player-B will reduce to 5 and have a priority over Player C which will remain at 5.
       - (viii) A bid with a value of zero TCA on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCA must be used in whole numbers.
       - (ix) Free agents who receive no bids will be progressed to the second snake draft.
     - (e) Second Snake Draft: